 Learn More: Festivals & Street Fairs

-San Francisco was the heart of the Beat Generation in the mid to late 1950s.
+San Francisco was the heart of the Beat Generation in the mid- to late-1950s.
 Members of this generation were famous writers that created and publicized information about their unique culture.
-It included everything from experimental drugs & sex to an overly expressive way of living life.
+It included everything from experimental drugs and sex to an overly expressive way of living life.

 The three most famous of the group include Jack Kerouac, Allen Ginsberg, and Lawrence Ferlinghetti.
 All three spent quite a bit of time in North Beach San Francisco.
-This museum is dedicated to their legacy and perfect for those wanting to learn more about this historic generation.
+This museum is dedicated to their legacy and is a great way to learn more about their movement.

 Learn More: Beat Museum

 On a nice sunny day, this park is full of activity.
-It's fun to grab a coffee and spend a little time relaxing on a bench or strolling around the plaza.
-There are several restaurants and cafes that line the park as well.
+It's fun to grab a coffee and spend a little time here.
+There are several restaurants and cafes that line the park too.

 North Beach San Francisco is the home of the famous baseball player, Joe DiMaggio.
-When he and Marilyn Monroe eloped, they were married at the San Francisco Courthouse.
-However, after their ceremony, they headed here for their 'wedding photos'.
+When he and Marilyn Monroe eloped, they were married at the San Francisco Courthouse, but afterward they headed here for their wedding photos.

 Self-Guided Tour: To make your planning process easier, I created a self-guided tour for this district called "The Perfect Day in North Beach San Francisco."
-It's the best way to hit all the highlights including visiting the top attractions, shopping on Columbus Avenue and eating lots and lots of Italian goodies!
+It's the best way to hit all the highlights, including the top attractions, shopping on Columbus Avenue, and eating lots and lots of Italian goodies!